franko/gsl-shell/doc/user-manual/linalg.rst

 .. function:: det(m)

-   Returns the determinant of the matrix m.
+   This function computes the determinant of a matrix m from its LU decomposition, LU.
+   The determinant is computed as the product of the diagonal elements of U and the sign of the row permutation signum.

 .. function:: solve(A, b)